docs/cli-reference.md

 What it does:

-2. Compiles opencode.json from opencode.base.json + config values (MCP servers, tool permissions, capabilities)
+3. Compiles opencode.json from opencode.base.json + config values (MCP servers, tool permissions, capabilities)

-3. Writes the generated opencode.json to ~/.config/opencode/opencode.json
+4. Writes the generated opencode.json to .randal/opencode/opencode.json and symlinks ~/.config/opencode

-5. Runs bun install for plugin dependencies
+6. Runs bun install for plugin dependencies

 Source-machine -> Mac mini handoff